 According to the analyst, DBX’s freemium model enables highly cost-efficient customer acquisition, very high customer retention levels and substantial revenue visibility with plenty of upsell opportunities.

-For example, the company has just announced it has acquired HelloSign for $230 million.
+For example, the company announced it acquired HelloSign for $230 million.
 HelloSign is an eSignature and document workflow platform with over 80,000 customers.
 This savvy acquisition provides DBX with a potential opportunity to further expand enterprise sales and win more share of the customer wallet.

 Boingo Wireless (WIFI)